ciderapp/Apple-Music-Electron/README.md

 yarn dist
 ```

+For debugging or if you are having an issue, you can find the log file for the application at `%APPDATA%\Apple Music\logs\main.log`

 ### Compiling from source (extended)
 You can now customize your AME to your liking with the new options placed at the top of the index.js file!